InfooGeek/Decentralized-Voting-System-using-Blockchain/README.md

 - [ ] **Report**—option to generate a report at the end of an election.
 The report could contain a range of information including the number of people that were eligible to vote, the number of people that participated in the election, a bar-chart/pie-chart showing the election statistics, etc.
 - [ ] **Workflow improvements**—overall workflow improvements (eg. option to add candidates within the election setup page), with overall GUI improvements.
 - [ ] **Multiple election instance**—ability to create multiple election instances without having to re-deploy the smart contract.
+- [ ] **Use of token to vote instade of native currency**—each voter will get a token on registration-verification, using that they can voter only once, it will remove the use of state/hooks in react and can be easy for the voters as well.